silverness2/GeoFLOW/docs/doxy/user_configuration.md

   in src/cdg/blas/gmtk.cpp by adding a new description, a new calculation, and doing basic checks for the number of input and output arrays.

-  Note that all derived quantities are output with the same file name formats and cadence as for the the PDE state varialbes, "state_names", and using the same "IO_implementation".
+  Note that all derived quantities are written with the same file name formats and cadence as for the the PDE state varialbes, "state_names", and using the same "IO_implementation".
 These files are __not__ required on restart.

 ### (ii) Diagnostic output observers:

-  There is a rudimetary diagnostics package availble that produces simple text data diagnostics at a configuratble cadence, possibly  different from that used for binary IO.
+  There is a rudimetary diagnostics package availble that produces simple text data diagnostics at a configurable cadence, possibly  different from that used for binary IO.
   In the above example the following parameters are used:

   | expression     | description                                     |